kube-rs/kube/e2e/README.md

 ## Testing Strategy

 ### job

 Compile the `job` binary (via [muslrust](https://github.com/clux/muslrust)) and put the it into a [distroless:static](https://github.com/GoogleContainerTools/distroless) image.

 Then, import the image into `k3d` (to avoid pushing), and apply the [test yaml](./deployment.yaml).
 We can observe the job completes.

 Running these locally requires a local cluster.
 Use `just k3d` to start a simple one.

-Then, run `just e2e-job openssl,latest` or `just e2e-job rustls,latest`.
+Then, run `just e2e-incluster openssl,latest` or `just e2e-incluster rustls,latest`.

 ### boot

-Build the `boot` bin against various `k8s-openapi` version features.
-Check that it runs.
+Build the `boot` bin against various `k8s-openapi` version features, and check that it runs.
 Uses local auth; not dockerised.

-To run this with all feature combinations combinations, run `just e2e-boot`.
+To run this with all feature combinations combinations, run `just e2e-mink8s`.